jxy-s/vfdynf/README.md

 ## Building

 The repo uses submodules, after cloning be sure to init and update the submodules.
-Project file are targeted to Visual Studio 2022.

 ```
 git clone https://github.com/jxy-s/vfdynf